adyscorpius/logseq-jira/README.md

 ## Quick Start

-Start by using `ctrl+shift+j' in a block containing a JIRA issue key or link.
+Start by using `ctrl+shift+j` in a block containing a JIRA issue key or link.

 ## What it does?